bloomberg/blazingmq/docs/docs/features/subscriptions.md

 - Existing APIs will continue to work and consumer applications which do not use subscriptions will not need to make any changes.

-- In the BlazingMQ backend, upon the arrival of a new message, BlazingMQ primary node will try to match the message with a subscription and route the message to the consumer with that subscription.
+- In the BlazingMQ back-end, upon the arrival of a new message, BlazingMQ primary node will try to match the message with a subscription and route the message to the consumer with that subscription.
 See *Implementation Details* section below for more info.